Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

 \section{Experimental Method}

-The experimental method was as follows; $L(E)_{er}$ was calibrated for each detector with gamma-ray sources.
-Next, the energy of the neutrons are determined using reaction kinematics or time-of-flight.
-Finally, the quenching factor is determined by measuring the light produced for a proton recoil of a given neutron energy, $L(E)_{pr}$.
+The experimental method was as follows; $L(E)_{er}$ was calibrated for each detector with gamma-ray sources and fixing the quenching factor for electronic recoils to 1.
+Next, the energy of the incident neutrons were determined using reaction kinematics or time-of-flight.
+Finally, the quenching factor was determined by measuring the light produced for a proton recoil of a given neutron energy, $L(E)_{nr}$.